summer school

 Organization

-Joanne Clavel is a researcher in Ecological Humanities at CNRS.
-She will share with us her sensitive knowledge at the intersection of art and ecological sciences.
-She investigates how thinking, feeling, and acting intersect within the web of life, and how situated experiences of nature challenge Western dualisms.
-She will offer reading and reflection workshops in the forest based on selected texts.
+Joanne Clavel is a researcher in Ecological Humanities at the CNRS.
+She will share with us her sensitive knowledge, at the crossroads of art and ecological sciences.
+She examines how thinking-feeling-acting is articulated in the interweaving of the living, or how experiences of situated natures transcend the great Western dualisms.
+She will be offering reading and reflection workshops in the forest, based on texts she has selected.

 Noemie Wyss is a vocal coach.
-For several years, she has combined her passion for singing, dance, and nature in outdoor explorations during various workshops.
-She will guide us in vocal explorations throughout the week.
+For several years now, she has been combining her passion for singing, dance and nature during outdoor explorations at various workshops.
 She will guide us in vocal explorations throughout the week.

 Eve Chariatte is a choreographer.
-She is passionate about fascia (the connective tissue of the human body) and its ability to make us sensitive/attuned to an environment.
-She will offer exercises to activate the fascial system and will share sensitive mapping scores she has developed in recent years.
+She is passionate about fascias (connective tissues in the human body) and their ability to make us sensitive/ attuned to an environment.
+She will propose exercises for activating the web of the fascial system, as well as scores of sensitive cartographies that she has imagined in recent years.

 Gregory Stauffer is a choreographer and researcher.
-His work draws as much from movement and the expressive arts as from drawing and writing.
+His work draws as much on movement and the expressive arts as on drawing and writing.
 In recent years, he has been conducting research into sustainability and resilience in creative processes.
-Inspired and educated by plants and ecological gardening for 20 years, he weaves links between these fields.
+Inspired and instructed by plants and ecological gardening for 20 years, he weaves links between these fields.

 Price